kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 Actually - Using this word makes your speech sound like you lie frequently.
 If you remove this word, the meaning of your sentence won't change.

 Honestly - Using this word makes your speech sound like you lie frequently.
 If you remove this, you will sound more honest.

+### Opening sentences with conjunctions

+And...

+Or...

+But...

+Then...

+Because...

+If you remove the words

 ### Avoid/Replace these words: